ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDate32OrZero {#toDate32OrZero}

-The same as `toDate32` but returns the min value of [Date32](../../sql-reference/data-types/date32.md) if a zero value is received.
+The same as `toDate32` but returns the min value of [Date32](../../sql-reference/data-types/date32.md) if a zero argument is received.

 **Example**